PranjalPansuriya/pykol/README.md

 Example
 -------
-The following is some example code that depicts how to login to The Kingdom of Loathing, grab the contents of your inbox, access the item database, as well as use and smash items.
+This is the example code that depicts how to login to The Kingdom of Loathing, grab the contents of your inbox, access the item database, as well as use and smash items.